arleypadua/SoaNet/README.md

         .AddStep("https://post-service.bar", HttpMethod.Post, new { someParameter = "someData" });
     ```

     **P.S**.: The extension method ForceUseTestOptions() outputs a log in the console for every process event: OnStart, OnSuccess, OnFail and OnFinish.
-You can find more information on how to use those events opening the example classes.
+You can find more information on how to use those events opening example classes on SoaNet.Examples project.

 6) In case you want to add an conditional step, use the following extension method:
     ```sh